Noah-Huppert/py-i2c-register/README.md

 This would read the `NETWORK_FLAG` segment of the `HEALTH` register and the `VELOCITY` segment of the `VELOCITY` register.

-Ontop of using `RegisterList`s helper methods one can access raw `RegisterSegment` values via the `RegisterSegment.bits` array.
+Ontop of using `RegisterList` object helper methods one can access raw `RegisterSegment` values via the `RegisterSegment.bits` array.
 This array contains the raw `0` or `1` values of the register.
 Just be sure to call `Register.read` before accessing the `RegisterSegment.bits` array:

 ```python
 controls.get("VELOCITY").read()